AviatrixSystems/Docs/HowTos/site2cloud_oracledrg.rst

 From Oracle Cloud console, create a second IPSec connection between the same DRG and Aviatrix HA Gateway
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 #.
-Create a new Customer Gateway for Aviatrix HA Gateway:
+Create a new CPE at Oracle Cloud Console for Aviatrix HA Gateway:

      +------------------------------+----------------------------------------------------+
      | Field                        | Description                                        |